redhatci/ansible-collection-redhatci-ocp/roles/chart-verifier/README.md

 ## How this role works

-This role integrates the chart-verifier as an additionl test suite available in DCI.
+This role integrates the chart-verifier as an additional test suite available in DCI.
 The purpose is allowing partners to go through the charts certification process or getting familiar with it.
 The role will go over the list of charts defined in the `dci_charts` variable and run the chart-verifier tool for each of them.
 If the tests pass, the chart will be pushed to the [openshift-charts/charts](https://github.com/openshift-helm-charts/charts/).

 The role supports defining a `sandbox_repository` variable, that will allow to submit the PRs to a different repository that already contains a fork of [openshift-charts/charts](https://github.com/openshift-helm-charts/charts/) repo.
 This will help partners to implement CI and get prepared with the real certification process.